home-assistant/home-assistant.io/source/_integrations/alarmdecoder.markdown

   default: false
   type: boolean
 autobypass:
-  description: If this is set to True, then when arming (home or away), it will automatically bypass all open zones (sending "6#")
+  description: "If this is set to `true`, then when arming (home or away), it will automatically bypass all open zones (sending '6#')".
   required: false
   default: false
   type: boolean